influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/query.md

       pip install certifi
       ```

-  2. In your Python code, import `certifi` and call the `certifi.where()` method to retrieve the root certificate path.
+  2. In your Python code, import `certifi` and call the `certifi.where()` method to retrieve the certificate path.
   3. When instantiating the client, pass the `flight_client_options.tls_root_certs=<ROOT_CERT_PATH>` option with the certificate path--for example:

       ```py